 Why this post?.
 What is it that I want to communicate to the world about HDFC Bank?.
 Just my recent bitter experiences with HDFC.
 I have been banking with HDFC for the past 7 years.
-I am one of the high value card member who always pays in full and never defaulted a single payment in my life.
+I am one of the high-value card members who always pay in full and never defaulted a single payment in my life.
 Here is what happened…

 I came back from California on 21-Jun-2011, stayed in Bangalore for two days and I went for a vacation for my brother’s marriage.
 Very unfortunately, I lost my HDFC Platinum credit card 5243-XXXX-XXXX-8957 on 23-Jun-2011 and took a new mobile number in Chennai.
 I did not use the card for the past 6 months and I almost forgot the email statements.
 My new mobile number is not updated in HDFC Bank records. :)